Intro to Electric Vehicles

 Powered by a combination of battery power and gasoline engine

-The Chevrolet Volt, Ford Fusion Energi, and Toyota Prius Prime are examples of PHEVs.
+The Toyota RAV4 Prime, Jeep Wrangler 4xe, Mitsubishi Outlander PHEV and Hyundai Tucson PHEV are examples of PHEVs.
 Generally they do not travel as far as all-electric vehicles on battery power, but when the battery runs low, the gasoline engine turns on to extend their range.

 Is it for me?